sama305/samueland.dev/README.md

 ### Added

 * added a ton of poems
+* added work history to 'Portfolio'

 ### Changed

+* poems are sectioned by the year they were written
 * 'Garden' is now 'Other works'
 * 'Projects' is now 'Portfolio'
 * updated subtitles